bramptonsouthwest/lego-robotics/README.md

 ### BEG-01 - Perimeter Square

-In this module, students will program the driving base to move in the shape of a square along the perimeter of a 34" x 34" table using blue Motor blocks.
+In this module, students will program the driving base to move in the shape of a square along the perimeter of a 34" x 34" (86.36 cm x 86.36 cm) table using blue Motor blocks.
 This activity emphasizes basic movement commands and spatial navigation, providing a strong foundation for understanding driving base motion and control.

 **Objectives:**